Gum Disease

 There is also some rather substantial evidence that your mouth can determine good total body health (or the lack of it) in general.
 What goes into your mouth leads to what goes into the rest of your body.
 That, too, is a compelling reason why having good oral health is important.

-Our dedicated team is here to help you and we are located in Lodi to serve the Stockton and Galt areas.
+Our dedicated team is here to help you!
+We are located in Lodi, CA, and serve the Stockton and Galt areas as well.

 There are two main stages of gum disease.
 Gingivitis is the early stage and is characterized by red, swollen gums that bleed during brushing.
 Periodontitis is the advanced stage where the infection affects the bone and tissue supporting the teeth.